johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-07-11-webpack-esbuild-why-not-both/index.md

 tags: [webpack, esbuild, ts-loader, babel-loader]
 image: ./webpack-esbuild-why-not-both.webp
 hide_table_of_contents: false
+description: 'Using both webpack and esbuild for faster builds is possible with esbuild-loader.
+This post guides through using it with webpack and migrating to it.'
 ---

 Builds can be made faster using tools like [esbuild](https://github.com/evanw/esbuild).
 However, if you're invested in [webpack](https://github.com/webpack/webpack) but would still like to take advantage of speedier builds, there is a way.
 This post takes us through using esbuild alongside webpack using [esbuild-loader](https://github.com/privatenumber/esbuild-loader).